Filipi-Pinheiro/Mario-Game/README.md

 ## What did i learn?

- - Use setTimeout and its features.
+ - use setTimeout and its resources.
- - Use setInterval and its features.
+ - use setInterval and its features.

 I also learned things like:
  - precise time control with setTimeout